Chiang Ching-kuo: Leadership

-Chiang Ching-kuo also enacted major Labor rights reforms throughout the 1970s and the 1980s that addressed child labor, women’s employment, working time, pensions, paid leave, employment contract with several legislations such as the “Labor Safety and Hygiene Law” in 1974 and the “Factory Law” in 1975.
+Chiang Ching-kuo also enacted major labor rights reforms throughout the 1970s and the 1980s that addressed child labor, women's employment, working time, pensions, paid leave, employment contract with several legislations such as the "Labor Safety and Hygiene Law" in 1974 and the "Factory Law" in 1975.
 The average salary of Taiwanese workers tripled under his rule.
 Chiang Ching-kuo also loosened the harsh anti-strike laws and union busting practice, thus giving the labor movement more opportunity to bargain for fairer wages as he lifted the martial law provisions.

 In an effort to bring more Taiwan-born citizens into government services, Chiang Ching-kuo "exiled" his over-ambitious chief of General Political Warfare Department, General Wang Sheng, to Paraguay as an ambassador (November 1983), and hand-picked Lee Teng-hui as vice-president of the ROC (formally elected May 1984), first-in-the-line of succession to the presidency.
 Chiang emphatically declared that his successor would not be from the Chiang family in a Constitution Day speech on 25 December 1985:

 Chiang Wei-kuo, Chiang's younger brother, would later repudiate the declaration in 1990 after he was selected as a vice-presidential candidate.

-On 15 July 1987, Chiang finally ended martial law and allowed family visits to the mainland.
+On 15 July 1987, Chiang finally ended martial law and allowed his family to visit the mainland.
 The ban on tourism to Hong Kong and Macau was also lifted.
 His administration saw a gradual loosening of political controls and opponents of the Nationalists were no longer forbidden to hold meetings or publish political criticism papers.

-Opposition political parties, though still formally illegal, were allowed to operate without harassment or arrest.
 When the Democratic Progressive Party was established on 28 September 1986, President Chiang decided against dissolving the group or persecuting its leaders, but its candidates officially ran in elections as independents in the Tangwai movement.

-Chiang Ching-kuo also increased the political representation of Native Taiwanese under his rule, allowing them to have various positions, which paved the way for Lee Teng-hui to come to power and further democratize Taiwan.
+Chiang Ching-kuo also increased the political representation of Taiwanese people to certain degree under his rule, allowing them to have various positions, which paved the way for Lee Teng-hui to come to power and further democratize Taiwan.